espway/espway/README.md

 Kudos to all the above developers.
 Without these libraries this project wouldn't exist in such quality.
 The libraries are intentionally included in this repo because I had to make some minor adjustments to be able to build them under the NONOS SDK and strict `-Wall -Werror` compile flags.

 [Riot.js](http://riotjs.com/) is used on the HTML+JS frontend for facilitating some UI components.
 Other compile-time JavaScript dependencies are listed in `package.json`.

-## TODO
-Some items I wish to implement soon:

-* Gyro calibration.
-Calibration values are already stored in the flash, just need to implement a calibration routine
-* Improve frontend usability (mobile browser ergonomics)
-* Make the frontend a single-page application

 ## License
 The project is licensed under GPLv3.